Back to articles

 Comprehensive Program Management & Compliance

-Building a compliant healthcare security program involves more than just technical fixes.
+Building a compliant healthcare security program takes more than technical fixes.
+It's a program, and it needs to be run like one.

 Business Associate Agreements (BAAs)